PESA Schools Package 2023.pdf

 HISTORY OF PESA

 The Award began in Victoria in 1977 as a public speaking competition for senior school students from government and non-government schools and expanded to all states and territories in 1978.
 Today competitions are conducted in schools at regional and state levels.
 State winners represent their school and state at a national final which is hosted by each state or territory in rotation.
 Each state winner and runner-up receives a cash prize provided by the Australia-Britain Society Foundation.
 The winner also receives travel and accommodation expenses to enable them to compete in the national final.
-The winner of the national final receives sponsorship from the Big Brother Movement to enable them to compete as the Australian representative in the international Plain English Speaking competition conducted in London UK organized by the English Speaking Union.
+The national final winner receives sponsorship from the Big Brother Movement to enable them to compete as the Australian representative in the international Plain English-Speaking competition conducted in, UK, organized by the English Speaking Union.

 WHAT IS THE AWARD